syncfusion-content/flutter-docs/Flutter/datagrid/row-height-customization.md

 ## Fit the row based on different TextStyle

-The datagrid provides the support to customize the autofit calculation based on the different text style.
-If you want to autofit the rows with the different text style for the header and data rows, you can override the `ColumnSizer.computeHeaderCellHeight` and `ColumnSizer.computeCellHeight` methods and provide your customized text style to those methods `textStyle` parameter.
+By default, the rows can't be autofitted based on different cell text style.
+However, the autofit calculation can be calculated based on the `ColumnSizer.computeHeaderCellHeight` and `ColumnSizer.computeCellHeight` methods.
+So, you can override those methods and provide your customized text style to the `textStyle` parameter.

 {% tabs %}
 {% highlight dart %}